ChrisVatos/JavaScriptTutorialBook/Chapter_13/Notes/Event_Loop.md

     }

     → setTimeout() will also be outsourced when the timer is at 0.
-The callback is placed in the callback queue right away,
+The callback is placed in the callback queue right away

     → The event loop won't even check the callback queue until the callstack is empty.
 So it will still print Sorry I'm late after 9, even though